bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 48°
+- 47°
-- Breezy and Overcast
+- Overcast
 - 93% humidity
-- 11 mph wind
+- 13 mph wind
 - 100% cloud cover
-- 36 AQI 🟩
+- 35 AQI 🟩
 - 0.58 inches of rain in the past 24 hours
-- 0.04 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>